 Introduction to nonwovens

-We will also discuss the environmental impact of nonwovens and what the future may hold for the nonwoven sector.
+We will also introduce some of the environmental considerations relating to nonwovens and what the future may hold for the nonwoven sector.

 The true definition of a nonwoven